Joomla User Groups

 - To make friends and socialise with others.

-There are some basic requirements to start a Joomla User Group which include:
+There are some basic requirements to start a Joomla User Group that include:

-- At least two people to run the group as leaders (minimum)
+- At least two people to run the group as leaders.

 - A place to meet in your town - for example a meeting room, a bar, restaurant, office space etc.

-- A name which represents a town or city (not a country, state or large region)
+- A name that represents a town or city (not a country, state or large region)